CoAP: Echo, Request-Tag, and Token Processing

 Note that Request-Tag options can be present in request messages that

-carry no Block option (for example, because a Request-Tag unaware
+carry no Block options (for example, because a proxy unaware of

 The Request-Tag option MUST NOT be present in response messages.